Creating a Conservation Easement or Gifting Land

 A conservation easement granted during a grantor’s lifetime or even in the grantor’s will or by his or her executors, can significantly lower the taxable value of the land in the estate and, even if the land is sold by the estate, can limit what the new owners can do with the land.

-The Pound Ridge Land Conservancy, in conjunction with its partner, the Westchester Land Trust with whom it holds conservation easements, will help potential easement and land donors prepare baseline data reports and work through the intricacies of land donation to ensure they comply with these provisions.
-We recommend that your tax advisor also review them with the regulations in mind.
-The following additional information is provided in conjunction with the Westchester Land Trust with whom PRLC works closely in the creation of land gifts.
+The Pound Ridge Land Conservancy, in conjunction with its partner, the Westchester Land Trust with whom it holds conservation easements, will help potential easement and land donors prepare baseline data reports and work through the intricacies of land donation with donor’s accountant or tax advisor to ensure they comply with these provisions.

 The Robert Whitehead Preserve